'Drogba was always my idol' - James out to emulate Chelsea FA Cup final hero | Goal.com

 James is a genuine Chelsea supporter who used to pretend to be Didier Drogba, who scored in four FA Cup final victories for the Blues, and he even had a shirt signed by the whole team framed above his bed.

-"Drogba has always been my idol," he told Goal before this weekend’s showdown.
+"Drogba has always been my idol," he responded to Goal in a chat with select media brands ahead of this weekend’s showdown.

 "He would always score in the big games whenever we needed a goal, knocking it over the line."